 Creation of users and roles

-Once you have set up security, you will want to create users and roles to give your applications the appropriate permissions.
+Once you have set up security, you will need to create users and roles to give your applications the appropriate permissions.
 See this guide for further reading.

 Storing passwords in the keystore